Governments 'turn a blind eye' to foreign bribery: Transparency International | DW | 13.10.2020

 Read more: Siemens Bribery Fines Top 1 Billion Euros

-Transparency International says governments should move to end secrecy surrounding the ownership of companies.
+Transparency International says governments should move to end the secrecy surrounding the ownership of companies.

 The report also suggests increasing the liability of parent companies for actions carried out by their foreign subsidiaries.